DenisYaroshevskiy/algorithm_dumpster/README.md

 `strcmp`

 Implementation of std::strcmp using simd. <br/>
-Tried to be as close as possible to: https://opensource.apple.com/source/Libc/Libc-825.40.1/x86_64/string/strcmp.s.auto.html
+For `v1::` Tried to be as close as possible to: https://opensource.apple.com/source/Libc/Libc-825.40.1/x86_64/string/strcmp.s.auto.html

+The main one doesn't fall back to checking one by one.

 Allows to pick how many bytes to process 16 or 32 at a time.